krayin/krayin-docs/docs/1.x/graphql-admin-api/sales.md

 ##  Get All Refunds

-You can get all the Refunds from the Bagisto store.
+You can get all the Refunds from the Krayin store.
 You can achieve this job by using the `Refunds` API call.

 - Headers